Buffalo Soldier tragedy of 1877: Divergent goals

-Nolan was becoming frustrated because he realized that something was wrong.
-Many of the buffalo hunters were getting impatient because they believed the Comanche raiders were in the sand hills.
-They sent out a scout in that direction without the soldiers.
-Several other hunters called it quits.
-They were concerned about the "droughty" conditions and perceived that was what was wrong.
-They pointed out to the soldiers that most of the bison and pronghorn had left the area.
-This was a sign of a serious drought and "if the rest had good sense, they wouldn't (go further) either."
+Nolan grew increasingly frustrated as he sensed that something was amiss.
+Many of the buffalo hunters became impatient, convinced that the Comanche raiders were hiding in the sand hills.
+They dispatched a scout in that direction without the soldiers, while several other hunters decided to abandon the mission.
+Concerns about the arid conditions led them to believe that this was the underlying issue.
+They pointed out to the soldiers that most of the bison and pronghorn had departed the area, indicating a severe drought.
+As one hunter remarked, "if the rest had good sense, they wouldn't (go further) either."